-Schools that are pursuing STEM certification with support from superintendents and district level leaders will be eligible for selection.
+Schools that are pursuing STEM certification with support from principals and district level leaders will be eligible for selection.

-Selected teachers will have strong superintendent and principal recommendations, a demonstrated ability to implement innovative instructional practices, and possess the skills and willingness to serve as STEM ambassadors.
+Selected teachers will have strong principal recommendations, a demonstrated ability to implement innovative instructional practices, and possess the skills and willingness to serve as STEM ambassadors.

 If you have any questions, please feel contact our team at email@example.com.